Parul University Law Admissions 2025

 5 | Quantitative techniques | 10% |

 The CLAT 2026 syllabus is designed to test whether the candidates possess the basic skills and aptitude required to pursue a career in law.
 The five subjects of the CLAT UG syllabus 2026 test some common and some subject-specific skills.
 The common skills tested in the CLAT syllabus are those personality traits that will be required for anyone interested in pursuing the legal profession.
 Such skills include critical thinking and analytical skills.
 The subject-specific skills tested in the CLAT syllabus are different for each subject.
-Let's explore each subject in depth.
+Let's do the section-wise breakdown of CLAT syllabus in depth.

 The CLAT English section is primarily a test of a candidate’s language skills — reading, comprehension, and grammar.
 The English syllabus for CLAT 2026 will contain 3-4 passages of around 450 words each.
 Each passage is followed by multiple-choice type questions based on the passage.
 Students have to read the passages and answer the underlying questions accordingly.
 The passages are usually drawn from non-fiction and journalistic sources such as newspapers and magazines.